 Trade and other receivables are initially recognised at fair value and subsequently measured at amortised cost using the effective interest method, less any provision for impairment.
-Refer to Note 5 for further discussion on the determination of impairment losses.

 (p) Trade and other payables

 Trade and other payables represent the liabilities for goods and services received by the entity that remain unpaid at the end of the reporting period.
 The balance is recognised as a current liability with the amounts normally paid within 30 days of recognition of the liability.